exonum/exonum/services/supervisor/README.md

 Supervisor service has two different operating modes: a "simple" mode and a "decentralized" mode.
 The difference between modes is in the decision making approach:

-- Within the decentralized mode, to deploy a service or apply a new configuration, more than 2/3rds of validators should reach a consensus;
+- In the decentralized mode, to instantiate a service or apply a new configuration, more than 2/3rds of validators should reach a consensus.
-- Within the simple mode, any decision is executed after a single validator approval.
+- In the simple mode, any decision is executed after a single validator approval.

 The simple mode can be useful if one network administrator manages all the